Ember.Handlebars.helpers Class packages/ember-handlebars-compiler/lib/main.js:119

 An additional section of the binding can be provided if you want to replace the existing class instead of removing it when the boolean value changes:

-A hard-coded value can be used by prepending :
+A hard-coded value can be used by prepending : to the desired

-class name: :class-name-to-always-apply
+class name: :class-name-to-always-apply.

 Results in the following rendered output: